TheSegfault/LocalLanding/README.md

-# LocalLanding
+# Local Landing Page

-Working with different web project from the same machine is a pain without virtual hosts.
+Working on different web project from the same machine is a pain without virtual hosts.

 Virtual hosts is great but I like to have visually the choice on what I want to work depending on my mood.